AyaOraby/Philomath/Philomath/DataCamp/Image Processing/Image Processing Uisng Python.md

 plt.hist(red.ravel(), bins=256)
 ```

+- Histograms visualize the distribution of pixel intensities.

 ## Thresholding
-Thresholding is used to separate an image into foreground and background by converting it into a binary format (black and white).
+Thresholding separates an image into foreground and background.

 ### Applying Thresholding
 ```python